 3. Quasi Experiments

-In lab experiments or fields experiments, sometimes it is difficult to manipulate some variables due to ethical issues or other constraints.
+In lab experiments or fields experiments, sometimes, it is difficult to manipulate some variables due to ethical issues or other constraints.
 Quasi-experiments are conducted in this situation.
 In quasi-experiments, the researcher studies that how does a single or many independent variables impact the dependent variable but without manipulating the independent variable.
-For instance, if the researcher wants to study the effect of terrorism or bomb blasts on the children that lost their families then it is difficult to create this situation artificially, so researchers use the quasi-experiments approach.
+For instance, if the researcher wants to study the effect of terrorism or bomb blasts on the children who have lost their families, then it is difficult to create this situation artificially, so researchers use the quasi-experiments approach.
 Here, the researcher selects the independent variable instead of manipulating it and compare it with the dependent variable.
-The researchers will take a group of children who lost their families (experimental group), and Children who suffered the bomb blast but did not lose their families (control group), and by comparing both these groups the researcher can analyze the effect of terrorism on the children who lost their families.
+The researchers will take a group of children who have lost their families (experimental group), and the children who suffered the bomb blast but did not lose their families (control group), and by comparing both these groups, the researcher can analyze the effect of terrorism on the children who lost their families.